everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2024.02.290951

+The Kraken API connector has undergone a complete overhaul and now fetches transactions from Ledger Endpoint.
+This means that your transactions will now be more accurate, especially in terms of the corresponding currency and fee amount.
+We recommend you perform a manual resync of the Kraken connectors.
+We have also made some minor improvements to the identification of transactions downloaded in the Kraken API, as well as when importing Ledger CSV.
+We are also now importing Stake transactions from Ledger CSV.

+The Coinbase API connector has also been modified to accommodate the changes and now communicates correctly with the Coinbase exchange again.

+We have made several changes to the transaction interface.
+We are introducing the availability of an extended context menu on their listing.
+This means you can quickly access more features without having to go into the transaction details.
+For example, deleting, adding a note, or tagging a transaction.
+This will not only speed up your work in the desktop interface, but also in the mobile interface.
+Later on, these contextual menus will be available across the entire interface.
+In the transaction details, we have optimized the performance of the currency symbol menu.
+It is now much faster and therefore easier to work with and less load on the web browser.

+The Asset Accounts widget is displayed on the portfolio page by default.
+This is even if you don't have asset accounts created and linked to the connectors.
+The empty widget displays recommendations and instructions on how to set everything up.
+We hope this helps you improve your portfolio setup and get an even better view of your portfolio performance.

+### Improvements
+ETD-1089 [transactions] Transaction context menu.
+ETD-1115 [pairs] Optimize currency list performance.
+ETD-1117 [pairs] Cryptocurrency Graphic Symbol Set Update.
+ETD-1122 [portfolios] Changing the formatting of balances.
+ETD-1125 [reports] Numeric values formatted as a number in WhaleBooks accounting report format.
+ETD-1128 [help] How to generate API & Private key for the Kraken API.
+ETD-1136 [pairs] Add new symbols 24/02.
+ETD-1139 [portfolios] Displaying an empty Asset Accounts widget on the portfolio.
+ETD-1140 [containers] Add support for Staking transactions in Kraken CSV ledger format.
+ETD-1146 [organizations] New member positions.

+### Bug Fixes
+ETD-1107 [connectors] Coinbase API - Wallets download failed.
+ETD-1121 [containers] Asset account overlay.
+ETD-1123 [portfolios] Portfolio summary does not show tax rules for tax resident corporations Czech Republic.
+ETD-1127 [notifications] Toast notifications will not go away if the explorer window is active through the browser window.
+ETD-1129 [connectors] Ethereum API "Index 0 out of bounds for length 0".
+ETD-1130 [connectors] Add Ledger endpoint support in Kraken API.
+ETD-1131 [fontend] Highlighting the position changed the shape.
+ETD-1134 [portfolios] Shared portfolio requires login.
+ETD-1145 [reports] Negative values in the accounting report / reversed sign.

 ## Version 2024.01.260819

 You will find a new Lists tab in the Organization Settings.
 It is used to create References that can be associated with a data container.
 Transactions marked in this way will get a new dimension in the Accounting Report marked as References.
 In the Accounting Software Settings, you can also map the reference by meaning.
 Currently only as a Cost Center.